highlando/academic-kickstart/content/post/covid-19-trends/index.md

 # The Analysis

-We examine the (logarithmic) slope of the curves of the accumulated casualties per day.
-That is for day `d` and the day `d-1` before that day, we plot `log2(x[d]) - log2(x[d-1])`, where `x` holds the number of accumulated deaths for every day and where `log2` is a function that computes the logarithm of a number with respect to the basis[^4] `2`.
+We examine the (logarithmic) slope of the curves of the accumulated cases per day.
+That is for day `d` and the day `d-1` before that day, we look at `log2(x[d]) - log2(x[d-1])`, where `x` holds the number of accumulated deaths for every day and where `log2` is a function that computes the logarithm of a number with respect to the basis[^4] `2`.

+The resulting slope is exactly the daily increase in the number of cases in relation to the overall number of cases.
+As this is easier to interprete, we translate the slopes into the daily increase in percent.

 ## Illustrative Examples

 To make sense of the numbers, we start with some example scenarios.
 In the plot below, we have plotted the values for some *fictitious* growth scenarios.

- * An exponential growth -- every day `d` the number of additional casualties is `1.1**d` (*speak: `1.1` to the power of `d` and think of a daily increase by 10%*).
+ * An exponential growth -- every day `d` the number of additional cases is `1.1**d` (*speak: `1.1` to the power of `d` and think of a daily increase by 10%*).
 This scenario leads to a constant value in the plots of around `0.14`.

- * A constant growth -- every day another `10` casualties are added.
+ * A constant growth -- every day another `10` cases are added.
 This is like the number of daily deaths due to traffic incidents in Germany[^1] in 2010.

- * A growth that decreases exponentially -- every day the number of additional casualties gets smaller exponentially.
+ * A growth that decreases exponentially -- every day the number of additional cases gets smaller exponentially.

-{{< figure src="slopes-examples.png" title="The slopes of a logarithmic plot of the accumulated casualties for the example scenarios" lightbox="true" >}}
+{{< figure src="slopes-examples.png" title="The daily increase of the accumulated cases for the example scenarios" lightbox="true" >}}

 ## General Explanations of the Numbers

  * A **constant** value means that the number of deaths grows exponentially.
-   * If this constant is **1**, this means that the numbers of casualties **doubles** every day.
+   * If this constant is **1**, this means that the numbers of cases **doubles** every day.
    * A value of about **0.5** means a daily plus of **40%**.
  * A **decreasing** curve indicates that the exponential growth of seriously